 Patty Uris was devastated by the suicide of her husband, but discovered in herself a certain steely pragmatism.
-Although she did sell off most of the business Stan, she remains a silent partner in it, from which she draws an income sufficient to her needs> She lived by herself, alone but rarely lonely, a few blocks from her parents’ house in New York.
+Although she did sell off most of the business Stan built, she remains a silent partner in it, from which she draws an income sufficient to her needs.
+She lived by herself, alone but rarely lonely, a few blocks from her parents’ house in New York.

 Myra Kaspbrak fared less well.
 Never particularly good at looking out for herself, she died of a heart attack exacerbated by her obesity a few years later.

 Kay McCall eventually recovered, physically and emotionally, from her ordeal at the hands of Tom Rogan.
 Her experience led her to be a little more understanding of people in general and women in particular, and her later feminist writings were both more deeply felt and more deeply considered than her more youthful work.
 Unfortunately, the timing of them meant that they were usually seen as late second wave feminism rather than third wave feminism (of which they were in many ways a precursor, especially regarding the intersections of class and gender).

 Tom Rogan, as predicted, was never found again.
 His movements were eventually traced to Derry, where he was presumed to have died in the flooding.
 He was not missed, or even much remembered, by his widow.

 Mike Hanlon was the first the remaining Losers to die, but don’t feel too bad for him.
 He was among those who left Derry in the wake of the destruction of 1985.
 He moved to New York City, and returned to the trombone playing he had so loved in his youth.
 He never made it big, but he was a fixture in a number of house bands over the years, and died on September 10, 2001 surrounded by the friends he had made among the music-loving community of the city.